urciuolim/ml-agents/README.md

 Next, select the 2019 Unity version.
 You might get a warning here, choose the option that accepts the newer version of Unity.
 Finally, click the project in the list of projects to open it within Unity.

-Upon opening the IDE will most likely be empty.
-In the proect file explorer at the bottom of the screen, navigate to Assets > ML-Agents > Examples > Soccer > Scenes > _SoccerTwosDeepRLDemo.unity.
+Upon opening, the IDE will most likely be empty.
+In the project file explorer at the bottom of the screen, navigate to Assets > ML-Agents > Examples > Soccer > Scenes > _SoccerTwosDeepRLDemo.unity.

 This is our demo scene.
 Upon clicking the play button, various models will exhibit the behavior shown in our presentation.
 Selected displays 1-4 in the upper left hand corner of the Game camera (middle screen) switches between each stage of our project.
 You can control the agent in stage 2, labeled "Expert" demo.